 The Company's policy is to reserve for uncollectible accounts based on its best estimate of the amount of probable credit losses in its existing accounts receivable and unbilled contracts receivable accounts under Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The Company periodically reviews these receivables to determine whether an allowance for doubtful accounts is necessary based on an analysis of past due accounts and other factors that may indicate that the realization of an account may be in doubt.
 Other factors that the Company considers include its existing contractual obligations, historical payment patterns of its customers and individual customer circumstances, and an analysis of days sales outstanding by customer.
 Due to the Company's low volume of customers, management reviews the receivable balances on a customer by customer basis.
 Account balances deemed to be uncollectible are charged to the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-At December 31, 2023 and 2022, there were no allowances for doubtful account as the Company deems the balance fully collectible.
+At December 31, 2023 and 2022, there were no allowances for doubtful accounts since the balances were collected during the year.
+At December 31, 2023, there was no allowance against the unbilled contracts receivable account as the Company deems the balance fully collectible.